Fukushima Station (Osaka)

 Fukushima Station (福島駅, Fukushima-eki) is a railway station in Fukushima-ku, Osaka, Japan, operated by the West Japan Railway Company (JR West) and the private railway operator Hanshin Electric Railway.

 Lines

 Fukushima Station is served by the JR West Osaka Loop Line and the Hanshin Main Line.
-It is close to Shin-Fukushima Station on the JR West JR Tōzai Line.
+It is close to Shin-Fukushima Station on the JR Tōzai Line.

 JR West

 Platforms

 The JR West station consists of an elevated island platform serving two tracks.

 Adjacent stations

 History

 Station numbering was introduced in March 2018 with Fukushima being assigned station number JR-O12.

 Hanshin

 Platforms

 The station consists of two underground side platforms serving two tracks.

 Adjacent stations

 History

 What is now the JR West station opened on 5 April 1898.

 The Hanshin Electric Railway station opened on 12 April 1905.